ioajs/ioa/README.md

 - The loader can be used to treat directories, js files and functions in the application as customisable tree objects

-- Support for npm publishing and managing versioning and dependencies between components
+- Support for npm releases, managing versions and dependencies between components

 ### Install